hermite2053/C_misc/ansi_escape/README.md

 printf("\e[31mERROR!!\e[0m\n");
 ```

-the flashes should be <font color="Red">ERROR!!</font> in case
+the flashes should be <font color="Red">ERROR!!</font>(this word's color should be red) in case
-terminal supports ANSI color.
+terminal supports ANSI escape code.

 ## letter